vishalbakshi/TinyScaleLab/README.md

 ## LLM Judge Agreement on Evals

 See my [LLM Judge prompt template](https://github.com/vishalbakshi/TinyScaleLab/blob/main/llm_judge_prompt_template.txt).
 Each scoring category (Grammar, Context-Tracking, Creativity, Factual Knowledge, Reasoning, and Plot) are evaluated with a separate prompt with [their own criteria](https://github.com/vishalbakshi/TinyScaleLab/blob/main/criteria.csv).
+See my [video for more context](https://youtu.be/FXOXoaGjntc).

 ### Overall